Pre-Employment Drug Testing Laws By State 2022

 No state drug testing laws.

-Testing allowed, but positive results for cannabis use cannot be grounds for refusal to hire.
+Testing is allowed, but positive results for cannabis use cannot be grounds for refusal to hire.

 Washington

-Employers may drug test after providing a copy of their policy and advance written notice of intent to drug test.
+Employers may drug test after providing a copy of their policy and advance written notice of intent to test.
+Pre-employment drug testing for cannabis is prohibited except for safety-sensitive positions.

 West Virginia